-This is the second year we are voluntarily publishing our ethnicity pay gap report.
+This is the fifth year we are voluntarily publishing our ethnicity pay gap report.
 This helps us to be open and transparent about our people.
-We want to lead the industry on diversity and inclusion and this report is an important tool to help us achieve our ambition.
+We want to lead the industry on equity, diversity and inclusion and this report is an important tool to help us achieve our ambition.

 Our ethnicity pay gap has been calculated in accordance with Government regulations for calculating gender pay gaps.

 The ethnicity pay gap is the difference in average hourly rate of pay between our white and black, Asian and minority ethnic employees across the whole organisation.
 We acknowledge that our pay gap will fluctuate as we increase the diversity of the organisation, but we remain committed to making our organisation a more inclusive place to work so that we can better represent the passengers we serve.